SpecFlowOSS/SpecFlowWiki/FeatureContext.md

 ##FeatureContext.Current

 FeatureContext also have a Current property which holds a Dictionary.
-But I works in exactly the same way as the [[ScenarioContext.Current]] so I won’t go into details of it.
+But it works in exactly the same way as the [[ScenarioContext.Current]] so I won’t go into details of it.
 It’s actually implemented with the same class SpecFlowContext so it IS the same behavior.

 ##FeatureContext.FeatureInfo